-Why the internet will fail (from 1995)
+Why the Internet Will Fail (from 1995)

 Lincoln Cannon

-5 March 2010 (updated 25 May 2025)
+5 March 2010 (updated 5 January 2026)

 Computing continues to change the way we work and play, expanding our capacities in ways previous generations could hardly imagine.
 Not a few have been excessively skeptical of the possibilities, displacing considered questioning with indiscriminate dismissal.
 Not a few continue to indulge in that excess.